-The Governor's Order, like the CDC Order, stops evictions for nonpayment of rent as long as the tenant qualifies and gives his or her landlord a signed declaration form, attesting that they qualify.
+The CDC Order stops evictions for nonpayment of rent as long as the tenant qualifies and gives his or her landlord a signed declaration form, attesting that they qualify.
 The declaration may take any written form permitted by the CDC Order.
 If an eviction action is filed, landlords are required to provide tenants with a blank copy of the CDC declaration form.